tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

     ]])
     box.schema.role.grant('public', 'read', 'space', '_REFERENTIAL_CONSTRAINTS')

-We are not taking child_cols or parent_cols from the _fk_constraint space because in standard SQL those are in a separate table.
+In this example child_cols or parent_cols are not taken from the _fk_constraint space because in standard SQL those are in a separate table.